DXSdata/DotnetEfDbcontextConverter/README.md

 within the project's directory.

-#Download
+# Download
 - coreapp-dll.zip contains the compiled DLL (recommended)
-- coreapp-exe.zip contains the release Exe (quite large)
+- coreapp-exe.zip contains the release Exe (quite large, usually better to use the core DLL)

 # Links